NNPDF/eko/doc/source/theory/DGLAP.rst

 We also consider the evolution of intrinsic heavy |PDF|.
 Since these are massive partons they can not split any collinear particles and thus they do not participate in the |DGLAP| evolution.
-Instead, their evolution is simpliy an indentiy operation: e.g. for an intrinsic charm distribution we get for :math:`m_c^2 > Q_1^2 > Q_0^2`:
+Instead, their evolution is simply an identity operation: e.g. for an intrinsic charm distribution we get for :math:`m_c^2 > Q_1^2 > Q_0^2`:

 .. math ::